esciencecenter-digital-skills/ride_the_wave/README.md

     <img style="width: 25%; height: 25%" src="https://github.com/resurfemg/resurfemg/blob/main/Logo_rond_tekst.svg">
 </p>

-This repository holds (materials)[final_biosignals_stuff] that were used at the Biosignals 2023 tutorial as well as general learning material.
+## This repository holds [materials](final_biosignals_stuff) that were used at the Biosignals 2023 tutorial as well as general learning material.

 ##  ⚡ Suggested programs for working with ReSurfEMG⚡